holographxyz/holograph-protocol/docs/SETUP_README.md

 1. `yarn install` or `npm install`

+## Initializing repo (IMPORTANT)

+Run `yarn run init` to copy the sample env into `.env` .

+If you skip this step the following steps can fail!

 ### Building types

 If you are going to write tests or use modify any scripts locally, then we recommend running `yarn typechain` to generate the `typechains-type` folder.